Contrary to popular belief, the best fitness marketing systems are not just about running Facebook ads or doing those “Deal of the Day” promotions.

 Rotating Fitness Leads

 Now that you have tons of leads and a good base of promotions to get new leads let’s talk about how you should be rotating your leads.
-This is an element of your fitness marketing checklist that you may not like.
+This is an element of your checklist that you may not like.

 Rotating leads can be tricky to those who may not have a lot of experience marketing their fitness business.
 Learning how often to contact potential clients and how often you can hear the word “no” before you take it seriously is really important.